Resources and Services

 For more information on Information Technology Services, please visit the ITS website.

-Through one-on-one and group collaboration, research into general and discipline-specific tech tools, the creation of documentation and training videos, visits to class meetings to assist students with assigned technology, and a wide variety of workshops offered in conjunction with the Center for Academic Excellence, Academic Computing supports instructors and students not just in the incorporation of computer- and mobile-based applications into teaching and learning, but also promote sound 21st-century pedagogical practices.
+Through one-on-one and group collaboration, research into general and discipline-specific tech tools, the creation of documentation and training videos, visits to class meetings to assist students with assigned technology, and a wide variety of workshops offered in conjunction with the Center for Academic Excellence, Academic Computing supports instructors and students not just in the incorporation of computer- and mobile-based applications into teaching and learning, but also in promoting sound 21st-century pedagogical practices.

-Academic Computing manages and supports the Blackboard Learn course management system, which offers a wide range of teaching tools.
+Academic Computing manages and supports the Blackboard Learn Ultra course management system, which offers a wide range of teaching tools.

 Faculty/Staff and Student Networks